 The University of Northern Colorado is one of the most appealing options for students looking for a pet-friendly university.
 What sets the school apart is that they have designated pet-friendly housing options for those wanting to bring their animals with them.

-Unlike other universities, this school welcomes dogs and cats with open arms.
+Unlike other universities, this school welcomes dogs and cats as a pet-friendly community.
 However, because these housing options are highly competitive, they are limited.

-They’re a fantastic opportunity to enjoy a pet-friendly community, but owners are required to follow strict rules.
+This is a fantastic opportunity to enjoy a pet-friendly college, but owners are required to follow strict rules.
 You must also submit documentation to ensure your pet is safe to join the community.

 There are a few notable policies at the University of Northern Colorado, including: